The main way to load XML data into Oracle XML DB is to use SQL*Loader.

 These formats are described in the following sections and in more detail in Oracle Database Utilities.

-This is a very fast and conceptually simple format to load LOBs.
+Predetermined size fields constitute a very fast and conceptually simple SQL*Loader format for loading LOBs.

-This format handles LOBs of different sizes within the same column (datafile field) without problem.
+The delimited fields format handles LOBs of different sizes within the same column (datafile field).
 However, this added flexibility can affect performance, because SQL*Loader must scan through the data, looking for the delimiter string.

 As with single-character delimiters, when you specify string delimiters, you should consider the character set of the datafile.
 When the character set of the datafile is different than that of the control file, you can specify the delimiters in hexadecimal (that is, hexadecimal string).
 If the delimiters are specified in hexadecimal notation, then the specification must consist of characters that are valid in the character set of the input datafile.
 In contrast, if hexadecimal specification is not used, then the delimiter specification is considered to be in the client (that is, the control file) character set.
 In this case, the delimiter is converted into the datafile character set before SQL*Loader searches for the delimiter in the datafile.

 LOB data can be lengthy enough that it makes sense to load it from a LOBFILE instead of from a primary datafile.

 In LOBFILEs, LOB data instances are still considered to be in fields (predetermined size, delimited, length-value), but these fields are not organized into records (the concept of a record does not exist within LOBFILEs).
 Therefore, the processing overhead of dealing with records is avoided.
 This type of organization of data is ideal for LOB loading.